Understanding Clustering

 Types of Rules

-A split rule splits clusters that contain records with different values for a specific attribute.
-The rule splits the cluster so that each new cluster contains records with matching values for the attribute.
+A split rule splits clusters that contain records with different non-null values for specified attributes.
+The rule splits the cluster so that each new cluster contains records with matching values for the attributes.

 Rule Priority